East Highland Way

 - Explore Ruthven Barracks, built in 1719 after the first Jacobite uprising

 - Discover the abundant wildlife, flora and fauna of the Central Highlands

-The East Highland Way is one of Scotland’s newest long distance walks which traverses the beautiful landscapes between Fort William – the outdoor capital of the UK – and Aviemore in the stunning Cairngorms National Park.
-The route connects some of Scotland's existing long distance walks - the West Highland Way, Great Glen Way, and Speyside Way - making it a great opportunity to combine two or more long distance trails.
+The East Highland Way traverses the beautiful landscapes between Fort William – the outdoor capital of the UK – and Aviemore in the stunning Cairngorms National Park.
+The route connects some of Scotland's existing long distance walks: the West Highland Way, Great Glen Way, and Speyside Way - making it a great opportunity to combine two or more long distance trails.